CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 ## Field propagation

-Since 9.0, most of the Orekit propagators (in fact all of them except DSST) have both a regular version the propagates states based on classical real numbers (i.e. double precision numbers) and a more general version that propagates states based on any class that implements the `CalculusFieldElement` interface from Hipparchus.
+Since 10.0, all of the Orekit propagators have both a regular version the propagates states based on classical real numbers (i.e. double precision numbers) and a more general version that propagates states based on any class that implements the `CalculusFieldElement` interface from Hipparchus.
 Such classes mimic real numbers in the way they